autodesk-cloud/ochopod/README.md

 ### Your base image

 In case you had not noticed you can build this repo as a Docker image !
 This will give you a basic Ubuntu container that includes our code, Python 2.7 and the handy supervisor package.
+We run supervisor as PID 1 and set it up to listen on TCP 8081 (not exposed).

-You can find it on the [**Docker hub**](https://registry.hub.docker.com/) as the _autodeskcloud/pod_ image.
-It is tagged with release numbers.
+You can find it on the [**Docker hub**](https://registry.hub.docker.com/) as the _autodeskcloud/pod_ image (tagged with release numbers).

 ### Documentation